microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 ### FASTER Operations

-Following are the 4 FASTER operations and their flow for the various lock states.
+Following are the 4 FASTER data operations and Lock/Unlock, and their flow for the various lock states.

 Abbreviations:
 - LockOp: The `LockOperations` instance passed to one of the InternalXxx methods.